-- o Arena North side (Main entrance to arena) - o Field House AED Outside (main entrance)
+o Field House AED - Outside (main entrance)

 A. INTRODUCTION:

 Emergency situations may arise at any time during athletic events.
 Expedient action must be taken in order to provide the best possible care during the emergency situation.
 The development and implementation of an emergency plan will help ensure that the best and quickest care will be provided.